fattyageboy/berthcare/design-documentation/features/data-bridge/README.md

 - Happens automatically at 6 PM
 - No user interaction
-- Email sent to supervisor list
+- Email sent to coordinator list
 - Failure notification if email fails

 ### Error States